-Just two months ago, Ninth Street’s One World Market celebrated it’s 25th Anniversary as an independent, non-profit, fair trade store.
+Just two months ago, One World Market celebrated its 25th Anniversary as an independent, non-profit, fair trade store.
 It has come a long way since its humble beginnings in the basement of Watts Street Baptist Church, and Executive Director Katie Westermann is proud of what the store has accomplished.
-Katie took the reigns in 2016, but she’s been on board since May of 2012.
+An employee of the store since May of 2012, Katie took the reigns in 2016.
 Brandy Fleming, her partner and the store’s Community Program Manager, has also been with the store since 2012, making this year the sixth holiday season for this dynamic duo.
-Katie and Brandy, along with twenty-five volunteers, four part-time employees, and ten board members, are humming right along through their favorite – and most hectic – season.
+Katie and Brandy, along with twenty-five volunteers, four part-time employees, and ten board members, are humming along through their favorite – and most hectic – season.

-So what are some of the wonderful artisan-made products that One World Market carries?
-From The Women of the Cloud Forest in Nicaragua come Balsa wood ornaments hand- carved by tiny machetes and beautiful, shiny crosses made from recycled car parts.
+Curious about some of the wonderful artisan-made products One World Market carries?
+From The Women of the Cloud Forest in Nicaragua come Balsa wood ornaments hand-carved by tiny machetes and beautiful, shiny crosses made from recycled car parts.
 From Good Paper come gorgeous greeting cards handmade in the Philippines by women rescued from sex trafficking and in Rwanda by young people who lost parents due to conflict.
 From the Mighty River Project come gorgeous baskets in bold colors made by Uganadan artisans.
 There are even custom Bull City ceramic magnets handmade in Mexico.

 The stories of these artisans and their beautiful goods are inspiring, and a big part of Katie and Brandy’s job is to educate customers about those artisans.
 They frequently explain the meaning of Fair Trade to shoppers and they even host school field trips.
 Recently, a consumer math class from a local high school visited the shop to learn about ethical consumerism.